jamesmccann-zz/jamesmccann.github.io/_posts/2015-04-18-building-a-tessel-compatible-driver-for-the-mpu-6050-accelerometer-and-gyroscope.markdown

 });
 ```

-The driver library itself was inspired by the excellent work of the core
+The driver library I've implemented was inspired by the excellent work of the core
 Tessel team on other drivers for the official Tessel modules.
 I would
 recommend having a read over the driver for the accelerometer chip, see [accel-mma84](https://github.com/tessel/accel-mma84) on Github.